Houdini 21.0 Character KineFX

 IK functionality mirrored on both legs

 5. We can now transfer the IK functionality to other joint chains like the arms.
-Click beside Mapping and add three mappings, one for each of the root, mid, and tip joints in an IK chain.
+Click beside Mapping and add three mappings, one for each of the root, mid, and tip joints in the IK chain.
 Mappings are performed between TransformObject nodes, which represent the skeleton joints.

 6. For each joint to map: